 Below I have used

-whois to check the name servers for this custom domain (and I also used
+whois to check the name servers for this production domain (and I also used

 grep to filter that output for just the name servers):

 $ whois of-mu.org | grep -i "name server"